open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 ### ForceFlush

 This method provides a way for provider to immediately export all metrics data that have not yet been exported.
-Unlike [Push Metric Exporter](#push-metric-exporter) which can send data on its own schedule, [Pull Metric Exporter](#pull-metric-exporter) can only send the data when it is being asked by the scraper, so `ForceFlush` would not make sense.
+Note: unlike [Push Metric Exporter](#push-metric-exporter) which can send data on its own schedule, [Pull Metric Exporter](#pull-metric-exporter) can only send the data when it is being asked by the scraper, so `ForceFlush` would not make sense.